Kenny-spec136/Mediapipe/README.md

+Requirements:

+On Rpi : Python, OpenCV, RTMP, FFmpeg

-Requirements:Python, MediaPipe, OpenCV, TensorFlow, RTMP, FFmpeg
+On computer : Python, MediaPipe, OpenCV, TensorFlow, RTMP, FFmpeg

 How to use: